-The national average cost for professional wallpaper installation is $377.
-The total cost will depend on the type of wallpaper you want to hang, size of your wall, and whether or not you also need to remove old wallpaper.
+The average cost of wallpaper installation $300, and most people pay between $297-$350 for installation and repair services.
+Wallpaper costs $99 to hang on the low end and $1,200 on the high end.
+The total cost will depend on the type of wallpaper you want to hang, your walls' sizes and if you also need to remove old wallpaper.

-While you might associate wallpaper with your grandmother's bedroom or bathroom, these patterned-filled wall coverings are making a comeback.
-If you do it right, it can create a polished, modern look in any room.
+If you do it right, installing wallpaper can create a polished, modern look in any room.
 For renters, removable wallpaper can even be a great decor option if you're not allowed to paint your walls.
 For homeowners and renters alike, you can use it to create an accent wall that adds pattern and texture to your space.

-While you could DIY installation, it can be tricky and time-consuming to hang it right—especially if you don't have an extra set of hands to help.
-Fortunately, professional paper hangers can help.
+While you could DIY installation, it can be tricky and time-consuming to hang your wallpaper right — especially if you don't have an extra set of hands to help.
+Fortunately, professional wallpaper hangers can help.

 Before you hire a professional to hang wallpaper in your home or office, learn about average wallpaper installation prices, and discover the types of services professionals offer so you can get a better estimate of your project.